evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 Before we start writing our first UI test I want to describe our development process.

 1. First, we write a test for a UI or logic that does not yet exist.
-1. We expect to see build errors or failed test.
+1. We expect to see build errors or failed tests.
 1. Then we create a UI element or write program logic.
 1. Finally, we run the test and make sure it passes.